Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Stealthy Data Injection Attacks

+Note that, the solution to \emph{Problem 3} may not be unique, since the subset of measurements which can be assigned to lines to form a spanning tree over $\mathcal{G}(\mathcal{N},\mathcal{L})$ is not necessarily unique.
+However, by Theorem~\ref{prop:PerfectDefense}, we can find one of the solutions to \emph{Problem 3}.
+Starting from a different spanning tree, and following the same steps, would result in another valid solution to \emph{Problem 3}.
+All these solutions have the same minimum cardinality.

-Here, the minimum defense set, solution to \emph{Problem 3}, might not be unique.
-In other words, the set $\mathcal{M}^C$ might not be the only minimum set of measurements which, when defended, makes the system immune to SDIAs.
-However, characterizing a solution to this problem provides important information regarding the size of investments needed to make a power system immune to SDIAs.
+Characterizing a solution to Problem 3 provides important information regarding the size of investments needed to make a power system immune to SDIAs.
 In this regard, regardless of how high the number of measurements in an $N$-bus system is, the number of measurements that must be protected to render the system immune to SDIAs is always equal to $N-1$.
-As such, by assessing the costs of reinforcing the security of each measurement unit, the solution to \emph{Problem 3} enables the calculation of the cost needed to make the system robust against SDIAs.
-However, as the solution implies, for practical power systems, securing this number of measurements might exceed practical budget constraints.

-\begin{example} Applying the results in Theorem~\ref{prop:PerfectDefense} to our treated IEEE 14-bus system case analysis, protecting the measurements in the first column of Table~\ref{Tab:CriticalSets} is the set of measurements of minimal cardinality which when protected renders the IEEE 14-bus system in Fig.~\ref{fig:IEEE14Bus} immune to SDIAs. \end{example}
+\begin{example} Applying the results in Theorem~\ref{prop:PerfectDefense} to our treated IEEE 14-bus system case analysis, protecting the measurements in the first column of Table~\ref{Tab:CriticalSets} is a set of measurements of minimum cardinality which when protected renders the IEEE 14-bus system in Fig.~\ref{fig:IEEE14Bus} immune to any SDIA. \end{example}